tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 4. Whether to use the [TFLite C api](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/c_api.h) or the [C++ api](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/BUILD#L343-L370).
 The [demo](#proof-of-concept-demo-repository) uses the C api, but tfjs-tflite uses the C++ api.
 The APIs are nearly functionally equivalent.
 The C library is 2.9MB while the C++ library is 3.4MB.

 ### Running TFLite Models in Node
 TFLite provides a C API and a C++ API for running models.
 The [C API aims to be more simple than the C++ API](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/c_api.h#L27-L31), and this is what the demo uses.
 The C++ API is what `tfjs-tflite` currently uses.
 As much as possible, we would like to provide the same interface for tflite in Node and on the web, so using the C++ API, while not strictly necessary, will likely make this easier.
+That being said, the C++ API requires that we copy all of TFLite's header files, along with abseil and flatbuffer headers, while the C api only requires three headers.

 Unlike the WASM bundle, which is distributed as a precompiled binary, support for Node will be provided by Napi bindings to a precompiled tflite library.
 These Napi bindings will be compiled by node-gyp when installing the `tfjs-tflite-package`.

 We will try to make these bindings as similar as possible to the WASM bindings we use in `tfjs-tflite`, and we may be able to reuse some code from `tfjs-tflite`, but this will require more investigation.
 The degree of success we have with this should not affect our ability to match `tfjs-tflite`'s API.

 ### Plugin System for Delegates
 Coral and other accelerator delegates will be supported by plugins separately from the main tflite package, likely in separate npm packages.
 At runtime, the main tflite library will [dynamically load](https://en.wikipedia.org/wiki/Dynamic_loading#Uses) plugins specified by the user.
 Each of these plugins implements the TFLiteDelegatePlugin interface defined below.
 This approach, as opposed to a monolithic tflite entrypoint that includes all the accelerators / delegates, will allow us (and external contributors) to grow the list of supported delegates without impacting library size or requiring review from the TFJS team.
 This is similar to how delegates are loaded in Python, which is done via the [`tf.lite.experimental.load_delegate`](https://www.tensorflow.org/lite/api_docs/python/tf/lite/experimental/load_delegate) function.
 This function is [used in the PyCoral library](https://github.com/google-coral/pycoral/blob/master/pycoral/utils/edgetpu.py#L52) to load the Coral accelerator as a delegate, and it uses [`ctypes.pydll.LoadLibrary`](https://github.com/tensorflow/tensorflow/blob/v2.7.0/tensorflow/lite/python/interpreter.py#L90) under the hood.
 Perhaps [`node-ffi`](https://github.com/node-ffi/node-ffi) can achieve the same effect in Node?
+If not, we will likely need to use [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) from within the C bindings file directly.

 #### Package Format
 The NPM package format for a delegate plugin is likely simpler than the main TFLite package.
 A plugin might not even need to use node-gyp to compile bindings.
 Instead, it would provide precompiled binaries of its delegate for supported platforms (see esbuild's npm pakcage setup for how to download only the one compatible with the current platform).
 It would also provide a JavaScript entrypoint that declares the path to the dll, the type for the dll's options, and a function to serialize those options via an instance of the `TFLiteDelegatePlugin` interface.